Elastic Shape Analysis of Movement Data: Curves as Data Objects

 The top right panel of Figure~\ref{fig:curvepreprocess} presents the collection of vGRF curves shown in the first panel, following this processing.
-Those curves are also color-coded according to their respective walking speeds.
+Those curves are also color-coded according to the participant's walking speed.
 Similar results were achieved using the same processing steps for the apGRF and mlGRF curves, and are shown in the bottom left and bottom right panels of Figure~\ref{fig:curvepreprocess}, respectively.
 For a more detailed view of GRF curve variations across walking speeds, additional plots showing subsets of the curves grouped by deciles of walking speed are provided in Section~{1} of the supplementary material.